BarzinL/GenomeSim/CONTRIBUTING.md

 - Never commit sensitive data (genomes, API keys)
 - Use `.gitignore` to exclude data files
-- Report security issues privately to barzin@bart.network
+- Report security issues privately to barzin@duck.com
 - Do not include patient data in tests

 ## 📄 License